 A collaborative relationship between healthcare organizations and insurance companies is always useful.
 Both parties can work together to ensure top-notch and stress-free healthcare for their patients and clients.

 As a result, potential issues can be swiftly addressed, and the claims process can be effectively managed to prevent claim denials.
-Any unresolved questions of either party can be timely resolved by the other through collaborative communication.
+Any unresolved questions of either party can be resolved by the other party in a timely manner through collaborative communication.

 By updating practices, you can compare current processes and outcomes in your healthcare organizations with standardized procedures and benchmark industrial trends.
-You can also study the relevant successful models to identify your performance aspects for improvement.
+You can also study the relevant successful models to identify aspects of your performance that need improvement.

 You can also execute effective strategies to consistently update your practices and minimize denial rates according to industry standards.
 This enables you to make data-driven decisions and navigate your healthcare organization toward improvements and adjustments.